 Adidas’ speed factory experiment was a bold initiative to revolutionize the footwear supply chain.
-The idea was to transform shoe production with robots, 3D printing, and local manufacturing.
+The idea was to transform shoe production through the use of robots, 3D printing, and local manufacturing.

 So, what exactly prompted this experiment, and why did it fail?
 Continue reading to find out all about it.